Bachelor of Science (Occupational Therapy)

 Please refer to the Course Coordinator for the timetable for the above 4th year units.

-Note: Students with a Weighted Average Mark (WAM) of 70 per cent or higher after the third year of study may be invited to complete an Honours program.
-Those students will transfer to the Bachelor of Science (Occupational Therapy) Honours for the fourth and final year of study.
+Note: Students with a Weighted Average Mark (WAM) of 70 per cent or higher after the first semester of third year of study may be invited to complete an Honours program.
+Those students will transfer to the Bachelor of Science (Occupational Therapy) Honours for the final year 3 semesters of study.

 Student handbookCourse notes